About Dora Dome Law

 Ms. Dome also regularly presents at association conferences such as ACSA, CSBA and CASCWA.
 She participated on the Gay & Lesbian Athletics Foundations (aka GLAF) Keynote Panel on “Race and Racism in LGBT Athletics” and presented at the NCAA Black Coaches Association Annual Conference on “Homophobia in Sports.”

-Ms. Dome is a Lecturer at the University of California at Berkeley, teaching Education Law and Policy in Principal Leadership Institute (PLI) Program.
-She was also an Adjunct Professor at Mills College teaching in the administrative credential program for soon to be administrators.
+Ms. Dome was a Lecturer for eight years at the University of California at Berkeley, teaching Education Law and Policy in Principal Leadership Institute (PLI) Program.
+She was also an Adjunct Professor at Mills College teaching in the administrative credential program.